ArGintum/RTD-Lite/README.md

 # RTD-Lite
- This repository provides official implementation of RTD-Lite topological metric from paper "RTD-Lite: Scalable Topological Analysis for Comparing Weighted Graphs in Learning Tasks" accepted for AISTATS 2025 conference.
+ This repository provides official implementation of RTD-Lite topological metric from [paper](https://raw.githubusercontent.com/mlresearch/v258/main/assets/tulchinskii25a/tulchinskii25a.pdf) "RTD-Lite: Scalable Topological Analysis for Comparing Weighted Graphs in Learning Tasks",  which is accepted for presentation at [AISTATS 2025](https://aistats.org/aistats2025/)

 *Repository is under construction*